Promoting British Values at Purbrook Junior School

-At Purbrook pupils are actively encouraged to make choices, knowing that they are in safe and supportive environment.
+At Purbrook, pupils are actively encouraged to make choices knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our PHSE work.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our PSHE work.

 Purbrook has a robust anti bullying culture and behaviour and safety policies in place.

 Mutual Respect and Tolerance of those of Different Faiths and Beliefs

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and this is specifically reinforced through school systems such as Infant/Junior partners.

 Purbrook provide opportunities for the children to visit places of significant cultural interest, places of worship e.g. Y5 visit to the Garrison Church, and we actively encourage visitors from a range of communities and organisations into school.
 Resources linked to the six major religions practiced in Britain are used to develop children’s understanding of different faiths.

 Purbrook Junior understands the importance of discussion and has this threaded through all subjects of the curriculum.
 This ensures children are taught discretely how to deal with people who have opposing views to them and to feel confident to state if they have opposing views to others.